abdefi/road-quality-classification/README.md

 # road-quality-classification

 This repository offers a complete pipeline to **automatically assess road quality using Google Street View images**.
-From fetching the images to advanced deep learning classification, we've got it covered.
+From fetching the images to advanced deep learning classification.

 ## Key Features